10 Powerful Body Language Tips

 Body language researchers Allan and Barbara Pease report a fascinating finding from one of their studies: When a group of volunteers attended a lecture and sat with unfolded arms and legs, they remembered 38% more than a group that attended the same lecture and sat with folded arms and legs.
 To improve your retention, uncross your arms and legs.
 If you see your audience exhibiting defensive body language, change tactics, take a break, or get them to move—and don’t try to persuade them until their bodies open up.

 If you follow these 10 simple and powerful body language tips, I guarantee you’ll increase your nonverbal impact in the workplace.
-To improve your communication skills overall, consider taking a course in communications.
+To improve your communication skills overall, consider taking one of our courses in communication.

 Are you a manager and want to learn more about body language?
 Watch our webinar on how to read your employees' nonverbal signals.